zio/zio-http/docs/index.md

 ## Getting Started

 ZIO HTTP provides a simple and expressive API for building HTTP applications.
 It supports both server and client-side APIs.

-ZIO HTTP is designed in terms of **HTTP as function**, where both server and client are a function from `Request` to `Response`.
+Let's see how it is simple to build a greeting server and call it using the client API.

 ### Greeting Server